Key Takeaways:

 • Using copyrighted designs: A seller may use a copyrighted design, such as a pattern or print, without obtaining permission from the copyright owner.

-• Copying product descriptions or titles: A seller may copy product descriptions or titles from other sellers without obtaining permission, which could potentially infringe on the original seller’s copyright.
+• Copying original product descriptions or titles: A seller may copy original product descriptions or titles from other sellers without obtaining permission, which could potentially infringe on the original seller’s copyright.

-If a copyright owner discovers that their creative material has been used without permission on Etsy, they can file a complaint with Etsy’s Intellectual Property team.
+If a copyright owner discovers that their creative material has been used without permission on Etsy, they can file a complaint about copyright infringement with Etsy’s Intellectual Property team.

-Etsy will then review the complaint and may remove the infringing items from the platform, suspend the seller’s account, or take other actions as necessary to resolve the intellectual property issue.
+Etsy will then review the seller reporting and may remove the infringing items from the platform, suspend the active seller’s account, or take other actions as necessary to resolve the intellectual property issue.

-Additionally, the content creators may choose to pursue legal action against the seller for infringing on their ownership rights.
+Additionally, the content creators may choose to pursue legal action against the seller for infringing on their copyright property rights.

 Cease and Desist Letter